-The Code of Appeals for students pursuing courses which are taught at the Free Church of Scotland College, and which lead to the award of degrees and diplomas of the University of Glasgow, is set out in section IV below.
+The Code of Appeals for students pursuing courses which are taught at the Free Church of Scotland College, and which lead to the award of degrees and diplomas of the University of Glasgow, is set out at the end of this section of the calendar.
 The validity of this procedure has been accepted by the Senate of the University and by the Senate of the Free Church of Scotland College.
-Appeals will not be entertained against marks or decisions of examiners, or other matters of academic judgement, but only on grounds of unfair procedure or medical evidence.
+Appeals will not be entertained against marks or decisions of examiners, or other matters of academic judgement, but only grounds of unfair procedure or medical evidence.